Mengjiang: Military

 The Inner Mongolian Army, or the Mengjiang National Army was the Japanese-created native army organized in Mengjiang; not to be confused with the Mongol Army.
 It was a Kwantung Army special force group under direct command, having native commanders alongside Japanese commanding officers, as in other auxiliary outer sections of the Kwantung Army.

 The purpose of the army was to support any eventual Japanese operations against Outer Mongolia (Mongolian People's Republic), or the north China areas, and to act as a local security force, with the local police forces.
 It also had the duty of protecting Prince De Wang, the head of state, and the Mengjiang native establishment and local government properties.

 The army was equipped with rifles, pistols, light and medium machine guns, mortars and some artillery and anti-aircraft guns.
 It was organised as a mobile cavalry and light infantry force with little artillery support, and did not have tanks or aircraft.
+The commander of the army, for most of its existence, was a pro-Japanese general of Mongol descent, Li Shouxin.